Updated on August 6, 2021

 Sometimes situations present themselves where a party needs a deed or other key document signed but a party to a case or a defaulted party to case refuses to cooperate.
 In these situations, the person can petition the court to have a person at the court sign the document.
 This is done through an elisor.
 An elisor is a person appointed by the court to perform functions like the execution of a deed or a document, typically, on behalf of a recalcitrant party in order to effectuate the court’s judgment on orders.
 Schorr Law recently encountered the need for an elisor in connection with a partition action.

-The attorneys at Schorr Law are well versed in real estate law relating to partitions and other real estate matters.
-To inquire about a free 30-minute consultation, contact us by phone at (310) 954-1877 or by sending us a message via our Contact Form, or through email at [email protected].
+The top real estate attorneys at Schorr Law are well versed in real estate law relating to partitions and other real estate matters.
+To see if you qualify for a free 30-minute consultation, contact us by phone at (310) 954-1877 or by sending us a message via our Contact Form, or through email at [email protected].